On this page

 - Publishing GitHub releases after PRs are merged

-- Checking what commits are on release but not on master
+- Checking what commits are pending promotion or release

 Core Workflow